-They recommend that all youngsters under the age of 10 should wear sunglasses in strong sunshine.
+It’s recommend that all children under the age of 10 should wear sunglasses in strong sunshine.
 But they should be good sunglasses.

 Don’t be tempted to pick up a cheap pair: your child needs to wear sunglasses with lenses that block out 99 per cent or more of the sun’s UV rays.

 And remember to always check the label for the CE mark to show that they are made to an agreed European standard.
 Look out too for the British standard for sunglasses BSEN 1836:1997.

 Just make sure your baby wears a hat with a brim or visor.
 And remember, there are many baby sunglasses, such as BabyBanz and sunglasses from JoJo Maman Bebe, which have a stretchy band that goes gently right round your baby’s head (and is much harder for your baby to take off!).

 Why are babies’ eyes at risk?